-Add 30 uL of luciferase reagent, mix well, and transfer all 60 uL to a black-bottom plate (Costar 96-well solid black, Fisher, 07-200-590).
+Add 30 μL of luciferase reagent, mix well, and transfer all 60 μL to a black-bottom plate (Costar 96-well solid black, Fisher, 07-200-590).

 Incubate plate for 2 min at room temperature in the dark then measure luminescence using a plate reader.
 We used a Tecan Infinite M1000 Pro plate reader with no attenuation and a luminescence integration time of 1 second.